vijay-shankaranand/tp/docs/DeveloperGuide.md

    The current implementation of JobFestGo enables users to have tasks with deadline past the event date for AAR purposes.
    For future enhancements, we plan to provide the user the liberty of selecting a period where the event and the tasks for the event will remain in JobFestGo.
-   As an example, for `add_event`, there will be another parameter say `days_past_event` and let the user input the number of days past the event deadline for which tasks can be added.
+   As an example, for `add_event`, there will be another parameter `days_past_event` where we can let the user input the number of days past the event deadline for which tasks can be added.
+   The command would look like this: `add_task td/Book Venue d/2024-10-10 ev/NUS Career Fair 2024 days_past_event/7`.
    If the date for the task exceeds this parameter, it will flag an error.
-Example usage : `add_task td/Book Venue d/2024-10-10 ev/NUS Career Fair 2024 days_past_event/7`.

 8. **Remove events and tasks past a particular period**